 As the longest standing member of the cookery team, skills and shows editor Barney has written, developed and tested thousands of recipes for BBC Good Food.
 He started his career as a chef and during his time at Good Food he's worked alongside practically every British celebrity chef of the last decade.
 Read more about Barney

 Samuel Goldsmith is Good Food’s food copy editor.
 He has over 10 years’ experience working in the food and drink industry.
 After teaching food and nutrition in secondary schools, Samuel moved into food journalism.
 He first worked as a freelance food writer and food stylist and then in magazine editorial.
 Samuel is also currently Vice Chair of the Guild of Food Writers.
 Read more about Samuel

 Ailsa graduated from Leith’s School of Food and Wine in 2014 and had previously worked in restaurants before moving into food writing.
-Her first position was at Sainsbury’s Magazine and then Good Housekeeping.
 She has array of experience in recipe development from meal kits to editorial as she also spent a few years developing recipes in Canada for a meal kit company.
 Read more about Ailsa.

 Helena manages the Good Food test kitchen where she oversees all the recipe testing for the magazine and website as well writing and developing her own.
 Before coming to Good Food Helena trained as a chef, worked in restaurants, taught cooking in prisons, and worked as a home economist and food stylist, including backstage at the BBC Good Food show.
 Read more about Helena.